helix-editor/helix/book/src/configuration.md

 Defines the shape of cursor in each mode.
 Valid values for these options are `block`, `bar`, `underline`, or `hidden`.

-> 💡Due to limitations of the terminal environment, only the primary cursor can
+> 💡 Due to limitations of the terminal environment, only the primary cursor can
 > change shape.

 | Key      | Description                                | Default |